Hans Cornelius

-Johannes Wilhelm Cornelius (September 27, 1863 – August 23, 1947) was a German neo-Kantian philosopher and psychologist.
+Johannes Wilhelm Cornelius ([kɔʁˈneːli̯ʊs]; 27 September 1863 – 23 August 1947) was a German neo-Kantian philosopher and psychologist.

 Biography

-Born in Munich, he originally studied mathematics, physics, and chemistry, graduating with a Ph.D. in 1886, before turning to philosophy.
+Born in Munich, Kingdom of Bavaria on 27 September 1863, he originally studied mathematics, physics, and chemistry, graduating with a Ph.D. in 1886, before turning to philosophy.
 In 1894, he habilitated in philosophy and subsequently held a post in philosophy at the University of Munich (until 1903 as a Privatdozent).
 In 1910, Cornelius moved as a full professor to the Akademie für Sozialwissenschaften, which four years later would become a department of the newly founded University of Frankfurt.
-Among his students in Frankfurt were Max Horkheimer and Theodor Adorno.
+Among his doctoral students in Frankfurt were Max Horkheimer and Theodor Adorno.

 His work was influenced by psychologist Max Wertheimer.

 Cornelius, who was a consistent opponent of World War I, joined the Social Democratic Party of Germany (SPD) in 1918 and in the 1920s, he promoted the plan of a European confederation.
 He supported the idea of a League of Nations in his paper Völkerbund und Dauerfriede (1919).

 Hans Cornelius married Emilie (Mia) von Dessauer (1862–1946), a daughter of Heinrich von Dessauer (1830–1879), a physician and founder of the German hospital in Valparaiso, in 1887; Ingeborg Karlson (1894–1924), from Liljeholmen near Stockholm, in 1915, in his second marriage; and Friedrike Rosenthal, widowed Reissner (1886–1939), in 1925, in his third marriage.
 In 1941 he entered into a fourth marriage with Hedwig Krämer, widowed Drechsel (born 1896).
 Four children came from the first marriage: the later geologist Hans Peter Cornelius (1888–1950), Wolfgang (born 1890), Friedrich (1893–1976) and Evi (born 1894).
 The second marriage resulted in two sons, Yngor [Yngve] (born 1921) and Hans Wolfgang Amadeus (1923–2013).

 Cornelius retired in 1928.
-He died in 1947 in Gräfelfing.
+He died in 1947 in Gräfelfing, Bavaria.